amyhua/vjdesk/README.md

 # vjdesk

 A simple locally run app to curate and rate local video clips and organize curated videos (work in progress).
+This app is useful for [VJs](https://en.wikipedia.org/wiki/VJing) who need to curate quality videos for their visual content collection in preparation for a show.

+**Features**

+* Quickly preview your videos all in one place on a website, no matter where they are located in your files and folders.
+* Curate your videos by rating your whole collection (good, great, bad).
+* Download only your curated good and/or great videos, copying all of them into 1 place in your local file system.
+(Coming soon)
+* Tag your videos with arbitrary categoories, letting you filter or download your video collection by tag(s).
+(Coming soon)

 This project is licensed under the terms of the MIT license.